A New York holiday is incomplete without a visit to the Statue of Liberty.

 The Staten Island Ferry is free, and you get to go right past Lady Liberty.

-You don’t land on Liberty Island, but you can take in the stunning views of the massive Statue and take lots of photographs.
+You don’t land on Liberty Island, but you can take in the massive statue’s stunning views and take many photographs.

 Many tourists take the free Staten Island Ferry to see Statue of Liberty.